Skiddle-ID/checkdomain/README.md

 ---

 ### Credits
-Special thanks to [LepasID](https://github.com/lepasid) and [BebasID](https://github.com/bebasid) for their contributions to this project.
+Special thanks to [LepasID](https://github.com/lepasid), [BebasID](https://github.com/bebasid), and my biggest supporter [Cindy](https://mastodon.online/@JCPatravee) for their contributions and support to this project.